markuskruse/stl-librarian/README.md

 1. Click run script
 1. Wait, this will take some time.
 Monitor the progress in the console.
 1. Inspect the result in the target dir.

+### Non-mandatory properties

+You can alter the size of the rendered images using width and height.

+For the animation, there are three properties to change.
+ * anim_frames determine how many frames will be rendered.
+A whole turn will be generated (unless the number of frames are very low).
+More frames will make the animation play more smoothly but will also take up more space and take longer to render.
+ * anim_seconds determine how long the animation will be.
+A delay for each frame will be calculated based on this value.
+ * anim_scale determines how big the animation will be, in percent of the still image.
+A value of 50% will save a lot of space (and some render time).

+The default value will give gif images of about 1 Mb.

 ### Windows paths